 YouTube is a very large search engine in its own right.
-You can earn significant traffic to your videos from people that perform searches in YouTube, and while that traffic goes to the video, and not your site, this still offers powerful branding opportunities.
+You can earn significant traffic to your videos from people that perform searches on YouTube, and while that traffic goes to the video, and not your site, this still offers powerful branding opportunities.

 However, Google and YouTube rank videos differently.
-YouTube does use the meta data (title, description, categories) that you enter for the video to determine relevance and then uses view time-related metrics to determine rank.
+YouTube does use the metadata (title, description, categories) that you enter for the video to determine relevance and then uses view time-related metrics to determine rank.

 - Create videos that lead to people wanting more video.

 - Leverage playlists that people want to use to guide their viewing.
 Don’t be afraid to include videos from other channels in your playlist.

 - Embed the video on your own site.

 - Get people to embed your videos to drive more view time to them.

 - Consider paid campaigns to drive more view time into your video.